 The Group measures the loss allowance for trade receivables at an amount equal to lifetime ECL using the simplified approach.
 The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast conditions at the reporting date.

-a) Financial risk management (continued)
+Notes to the Consolidated Financial Statements For the year ended 31 December 2021 a) Financial risk management (continued)